-In place of the brief list of learning goals that we have been expected to provide, we would instead offer a taxonomy, which better articulates our priorities, and identifies exactly how far we are willing to credit the expectations of assessment.
+In place of the brief list of learning goals that we have been asked to provide, therefore, we would instead offer a taxonomy that better articulates our priorities and identifies exactly how we address the expectations of assessment.

-The very language of learning “goals” forecloses on the notion of an activity -- like thinking -- being an end in itself.
-For this reason, “thoughtfulness,” or “intellectualism” – habits of mind we tend to encourage in our students – properly have no place in this taxonomy at all.
+The very language of learning “goals” forecloses on the notion of an activity — like thinking — being an end in itself.
+For this reason, the thoughtfulness we uniformly encourage in our students properly has no place in this taxonomy.

-To be perfectly clear at the outset: these learning goals are our highest priorities; to the extent that worrying about, and devoting extra time and energy to, other, more assessable ends prevents us from pursuing these goals, we are diminished.
-Like the college’s expectation that students will develop some sort of ethical capacity before graduating, these goals cannot be assessed – not, at least, without being changed fundamentally.
-So, for example, one such goal might well resemble the college’s own expectation that students “become critical readers of complex texts.”
-This sounds straightforward enough – but what, in the context of an English department, constitutes complexity?
-Literature and film are, among (many) other things, attempts to grapple with, without ever solving, the problem of being human – a problem with moral, ontological, political (in both the narrow and broad senses), ethnic, erotic, epistemic (etc, etc.) dimensions.
-More dimensions, in fact, than one can count.
-We both hope and expect of our students, therefore, that the experience of the major will nurture capacities of empathy and the appreciation of difference; that it will leave them less afraid of ambiguity, and of the questions of life that cannot, finally, be answered; that it will make them aware of the extent to which the world around them is a human world -- the product of human thought, creativity, and effort -- and thus awaiting their own contributions to it (as writers, lawyers or, indeed, burger flippers).
-This deepening of sensibility, broadening of experience (or pick your own “metaphysical discourse,” which the culture of assessment, in principle, excludes) is at the heart of the “humanities,” if they are worthy of that title.
-Literature and film, in addition, are arts – and while we would agree with the college’s own stated expectation that students achieve “artistic literacy” (college “learning goal” #5), we would suggest that something still more fundamental is at stake, something best captured by disreputable words (in today’s climate) like “taste” or even “the appreciation of beauty.”
-In his poem “Asphodel, that greeny flower,” William Carlos Williams writes (famously) that “It is difficult / to get the news from poems, yet men die miserably every day for lack / of what is found there.”
+To be clear: these learning goals are our highest priorities; to the extent that worrying about, and devoting extra time and energy to, other, more assessable ends prevents us from pursuing these goals, we are diminished.
+Like the college’s expectation that students will develop some sort of ethical capacity before graduating, these goals cannot be assessed without being fundamentally changed.
+For example, one of our goals might well resemble the common expectation that students “become critical readers of complex texts.”
+But the language of mastery is of limited value.
+Literature and film are, among many other things, attempts to grapple with, without ever solving, the problem of being human – a problem with moral, ontological, political (in both the narrow and broad senses), ethnic, erotic, and epistemic dimensions.
+We both hope and expect of our students that the experience of the major will nurture capacities of empathy and the appreciation of difference; that it will leave them less afraid of ambiguity and of the questions of life that cannot, finally, be answered; that it will make them aware of the extent to which the world around them is a human world — the product of human thought, creativity, and effort — and thus awaiting their own contributions to it.
+This deepening of sensibility and broadening of experience is at the heart of the humanities.
+Literature and film, in addition, are arts – and while we would hope that students achieve “artistic literacy,” we would suggest that something still more fundamental is at stake.
+In his poem “Asphodel, that greeny flower,” William Carlos Williams writes that “It is difficult / to get the news from poems, yet men die miserably every day for lack / of what is found there.”
 To be a humanist is to take this claim seriously.
-Williams is making a point about aesthetics: specifically, that art, as yet another of the “metaphysical discourses” that help make life meaningful and livable, is far more important than those who pursue narrow ideas of practicality (or, shall we say, “performativity”) typically realize – to their great loss.
+Williams is making a point about aesthetics: specifically, that “getting the news” from art is far more fundamental to a life of purpose and meaning than those who pursue narrow ideas of assessable performance typically realize.

-C. Learning goals for which an assessment mechanism, though conceivable, would be trivial.
+Learning goals for which an additional assessment mechanism, though conceivable, would be trivial.

-D. Learning goals for which we believe our students should take responsibility assessing.
+Learning goals for which we believe our students should take assessment responsibility.

-Part of a student’s career – in any major – should ideally involve a) a growing awareness of the discipline as a discipline (its cardinal discourses, how the areas of study comprised by the discipline relate to each other, etc.), and b) a growing sense of responsibility for -- and ownership of -- her or his own path through the discipline.
-To address the first of these “meta” concerns, we require that students take at least one course focusing on literary theory (for our view about assessing this goal, see C).
-To address the second goal, we ask that our students, in the first semester of junior year, conduct a self-assessment, in which they articulate their goals for the major, and try to integrate their previous coursework with the courses they still have to take.
-This self-assessment then forms a basis for conversations with their advisors – with an effect, potentially, on our own thinking about the curriculum (etc.).
+Part of a student’s career – in any major – should ideally involve a) a growing awareness of the discipline as a discipline (its cardinal discourses, how the areas of study comprised by the discipline relate to each other, etc.), and b) a growing sense of responsibility for — and ownership of — her or his own path through the discipline.
+To address the first of these “meta” concerns, we require that students take at least one course in critical reflection (for our view about assessing this goal, see C).
+To address the second goal, we ask that our students, in the first semester of junior year, conduct a self-assessment, in which they articulate their goals for the major and integrate their previous coursework with the courses they still have to take.
+This self-assessment then forms a basis for conversations with their advisors – with an effect, potentially, on our own thinking about the curriculum.
 The work of thinking through their careers as majors, however, belongs fundamentally to the students.

-There are, finally, a handful of learning goals, for which assessment is possible and potentially useful.
-These are the only learning goals that we are willing to list – but before we do so, we would offer two observations about them.
+There are, finally, a handful of learning goals for which assessment is possible and potentially useful.
+These are the only learning goals we will list – but before we do so, we would offer two observations about them.
 First: these learning goals are, uniformly, skills.
 As such, they are most in accordance with the bias in assessment culture towards quantifiable outcomes.
-While one cannot square the conceptual goals that we discuss in (B) with a “performativity criterion,” it is (seemingly) easy to do so when evaluating writing or research ability.
-These goals are also most acceptable in a national culture deeply suspicious of the humanities, or inclined to view the humanities as trivial, as we discussed earlier: whatever the silliness of reading books, writing stories, or studying films, teaching students to become better writers has an obvious “practical” value.
-Perhaps that is all that humanities departments should focus on.
-Needless to say, we would insist that these skills are valuable mainly for the way they serve more important, unassessable goals.
-Writing and research are ultimately crucial for the way they allow our students to explore the core questions of the discipline and to claim their own places in key, ongoing conversations.
+While one cannot square the conceptual goals that we discuss in (B) with a positivistic or practical rubric, it is possible to do so when evaluating writing or research ability.
+In a national culture deeply suspicious of the humanities, teaching students to become better writers still fortunately retains an obvious “practical” value, but writing and research are ultimately crucial for the way they allow our students to explore the core questions of the discipline and to claim their own places in key, ongoing conversations.
 Second: skills assessment is dangerous and misleading to the extent that it is believed to be objective.
 Unlike matters of fact, the province of the more positivistic disciplines, a student’s writing, or the quality of her or his research work, can only be judged subjectively.
 Whatever mechanisms we put in place to evaluate these learning goals, the evaluation will ultimately reflect subjective and idiosyncratic preferences.
 With these provisos in mind, we expect that our students will:

-1. Develop the ability to communicate clearly, coherently, and effectively in written and oral expression.
+- Develop the ability to communicate clearly, coherently, and effectively in written expression.